mirage335/mirage335DreamMachines/README.md

 VR applications - especially DCS World, Elite Dangerous, and Onward - have apparently shown some performance issues with AMD FX CPUs.
 Experiments with CPU affinity, process prioritization, overclocking, and simultaneous multithreading, strongly suggest this is due simply to insufficient total mutithreaded throughput.
 Newer processors (ie. Ryzen/Threadripper) are recommended.

 All workstation designs mentioning AMD FX CPUs are to be considered in need of update.

+# Change

+## ASUS Motherboards
+Recently, stability and feature set from ASUS brand has been leading in several cases.

 # Details